MehSalhi/ARN-Labos/Labo05_2/ARN-Report-Labo05.md

 # Model creation

-In order to find our model, we proceeded the same way as for all the precedent labs: trying something and then find tune until we get acceptable results (plot, confusion matrix, etc...).
+In order to find our model, we proceeded the same way as for all the precedent labs: trying something and then fine tune until we get acceptable results (plot, confusion matrix, etc...).

 We had issues finding the right model.
 Our results were sometimes good with the train set and validation set but then terrible with the app on the mobile device.
 It was also confusing to find the right parameters and layers configurations.